shawnhar/stuart/README.md

 ## Shawn's Terrific Universal App for photogRaph Tweaking

-This is a simple, powerful, and shamelessly contrivedly acronymed Windows 10 photo editing app, created during an app building exercise to test the [Win2D](http:/github.com/microsoft/win2d) graphics API.
+This is a simple, powerful, and contrivedly acronymed Windows 10 photo editing app, created during an app building exercise to test the [Win2D](http:/github.com/microsoft/win2d) graphics API.